Skip to main content

 Ensuring that Service Apps are running

 Olympe service apps have a default endpoint that Kubernetes or other infrastructure managers can use to monitor their well being.
-This healthcheck endpoint is accessible on /readiness on port 3141.
+The healthcheck endpoints are /readiness and /liveness on port 3141.
 Upon success, the endpoint returns a code 200, with details in the response body.
 If something goes wrong, the endpoint returns a 500 code, with details in the response body.
-Infrastructure managers can use that /readiness probe to automatically restart failing processes.
+Infrastructure managers can use those probes probes to automatically restart failing processes.

 Default Checks